Aggregation

 Here are the criteria for new member eligibility:

-- Must have Dominion EOG (for gas service) or First Energy (for electric service) - programs are independent of one another.
+- Must have Enbridge (for gas service) or First Energy (for electric service) - programs are independent of one another.
 You do not have to participate in both; you may elect to take part in only one if you wish.

 - You must not have chosen a supplier on your own.